-Special order items are generally not returnable.
-However if you receive a special order item and wish to return or change it a bit please call Janie to talk about what options may be available.
+Special order items are not returnable.
+However if you receive a special order item and wish to return or make changes please call Janie to talk about what options may be available.
 We built our business on old fashioned personal customer service and we always try to treat customers as well as we would members of our immediate family.
 Rarely have we been unable to solve any problem that arose.
 Thanks.

 Harnesses are made up of dozens of parts, all with unique names.
 But that’s not a problem – here are a couple of handy chart to help you out, and if you’re still wondering what you need and how to get it, just call!